MAziz-0/My-Portfolio/README.md

 ## User Stories

-Target audience: Potential employers
+Target audience: Potential employer

 #### I would like to get more information on who this person is.

-- Information displayed using the Carousel and Sections presents a short introduction on what type of employee they can expect and what skills I have.
+The information displayed using the Carousel and Sections presents a short introduction on what type of employee I can expect and the developer's skills.

 #### I would like to see there work history.

-- The main link has been added to the Navigation bar, which allows the user to download a CV concerning my entire work history directly.
+- A CV link has been added to the Navigation bar, which allows me to download a CV containing all the relevant information pertaining to work history.

 #### Where can I find this person on other platforms to see what type of person they are.

-- Provided multiple social links in the footer, which allow the user to view my profile on other platforms and, most importantly, my Github, which would display projects.
+- Provided multiple social links in the footer, which allows me to view the developer's profile on other platforms and, most importantly, their Github, which would display projects.

 #### I want to work with this person; what is the best way to start working with them?

-- A contact form has been provided so the user can send in a project request; alternatively, they can find me on other platforms via the social links provided.
+- A contact form has been provided so I can easily send in a project request or a job specification; alternatively, I can find the developer on other platforms via the social links provided.

 ## Wireframe: